ICME-India/MicroSim/MultiPhysics_solver_modules/PFBinary/README.md

 It contains the source files of the solver.

+## dendriteAlZn

+It contains the OpenFOAM case files required to run the single dendrite problem for AlZn alloy.

+## dendriteNiNb

+It contains the OpenFOAM case files required to run the single dendrite problem for NiNb alloy.

 ## multigrainAlZn

 It contains the OpenFOAM case files required to run the multigrain problem for AlZn alloy.